Dyland66/LevelUp/README.md

-# MCM PRACTICUM
+# CSC1108 PRACTICUM

-This is a template for MCM practicums.
+This is a template for CSC1108 practicums.
 Please read these instructions carefully.

 This file is written in [markdown](https://guides.github.com/features/mastering-markdown/).
 Markdown